Mastro 👨🍳 Docs

 In the first half of this guide, we’ll be using Mastro as a static site generator – i.e. running the JavaScript ahead of time, to pregenerate all pages of the website.
 This means the website will be very fast, and doesn’t require you to run a server, which you might have to harden against load spikes or attacks.

 In later chapters of this guide, we’ll use Mastro as a web server, which will run the JavaScript to generate a page each time a user visits the page.
-(Some people call this server-side rendering.)
+(Some people call this server-side rendering or SSR.)
 While more complex to operate, running a server gives you the ability to return a potentially different page each time it is visited.

 SPA vs MPA

 As mentioned above, instead of doing all the work on the server, client-side JavaScript frameworks do it in the user’s browser.
 A lot of them even take that approach so far, that when a user clicks a link, the website takes control of loading the next page away from the browser, and reimplements the functionality in JavaScript.
+(In that case you won’t see a request of type “Document” aka “HTML” in your browser’s network dev tools.)
 This approach is called a Single-Page-App (SPA), and just recently peaked in popularity.

 Their theory is that the client-side JavaScript can do a better job at page navigation than the browser.
 While this may still be the right approach for highly interactive apps like Figma, for almost all websites, loading and executing that additional JavaScript just makes things slower and more complex – especially if navigating to a new page needs to load data from the server anyway.